AlexTrott/Catalyst-CLI/README.md

 - Tickets must be uppercase letters followed by hyphen and numbers
 - Use `[NO-TICKET]` branches for commits without associated tickets

+**"SPM dependency conflicts"**
+- Run `catalyst reset-spm` to clean Package.resolved files
+- Use `--dry-run` to preview files that would be deleted
+- After cleanup, run `swift package resolve` in affected modules
+- Consider using specific paths with `--path` for targeted cleaning

 ### Getting Help

 ```bash